feilab-hust/DORM/README.md

 2. Set the parameters for inference:

     - **Label tag:** The label tag of the converged neural network you want to use.
-    - **Validation path:** Click the ‘Choose’ button to select the validation data you have downloaded.
+    - **Validation path:** Click the ‘Choose’ button to select the folder containing validation data you have downloaded.

 <div align="center">
 <img width="480" height="180" src="/fig/Config_inference.png"/>